sresta/EmployeeManagementSystem/README.md

 ## Running frontend, backend and sidekiq
 - Frontend (from client folder): ng serve -o
-- API: Start visual studio
+- API: Start IIS express from visual studio

+## Default login credential for admin
+Admin user is seed to database.
+- Email: admin@gmail.com
+- Password: P@ssw0rd
 Now you can visit the site with the URL http://localhost:4200